OpenDataology/website/content/en/docs/distributions/ibm/pipelines.md

 +++
-title = "Pipelines on IBM Cloud Kubernetes Service (IKS)" description = "Instructions for using Kubeflow Pipelines on IBM Cloud Kubernetes Service (IKS)" weight = 5
+title = "Pipelines on IBM Cloud Kubernetes Service (IKS)" description = "Instructions for using OpenDataology Pipelines on IBM Cloud Kubernetes Service (IKS)" weight = 5
 +++

-By default, Kubeflow Pipelines on IBM Cloud are running with the Tekton backend.
-In this guide you'll learn how to use the Kubeflow Pipelines with the Tekton backend [(kfp-tekton)](https://github.com/kubeflow/kfp-tekton).
-This assumes you have deployed [Kubeflow on IBM Cloud using the instructions on this website](https://www.kubeflow.org/docs/ibm/deploy/).
+By default, OpenDataology Pipelines on IBM Cloud are running with the Tekton backend.
+In this guide you'll learn how to use the OpenDataology Pipelines with the Tekton backend [(kfp-tekton)](https://github.com/OpenDataology/kfp-tekton).
+This assumes you have deployed [OpenDataology on IBM Cloud using the instructions on this website](https://www.OpenDataology.org/docs/ibm/deploy/).

-You can also do a [standalone installation of Kubeflow Pipelines with Tekton](https://github.com/kubeflow/kfp-tekton/blob/master/guides/kfp_tekton_install.md#standalone-kubeflow-pipelines-with-tekton-backend-deployment) if you don't want whole of Kubeflow.
+You can also do a [standalone installation of OpenDataology Pipelines with Tekton](https://github.com/OpenDataology/kfp-tekton/blob/master/guides/kfp_tekton_install.md#standalone-OpenDataology-pipelines-with-tekton-backend-deployment) if you don't want whole of OpenDataology.

 <img src="/docs/ibm/kfp-tekton.png" alt="KFP-Tekton">